giry-dev/mangrove-docs/docs/strat-lib/how-to-guides/DirectHowTo.md

 } // end if
 ```

 Notice the use of the hook `__residualGives__` in the above code snippet.
 It returns what the offer, whose logic is currently execute, will give when reposted.
-By default, this is simply what the offer was originally giving, minus what the maker partial fill.
+By default, this is simply what the offer was originally giving, minus what it is giving to the the taker in the current offer logic's execution.

-We cannot use `__residualWants__` for the other offer because we cannot assume both `STABLE1` and `STABLE2` have the same decimals (we only assume here that they have the same value with respect to `BASE`).
+We cannot use `__residualWants__` to deduce how much token the other offer should want because we cannot assume both `STABLE1` and `STABLE2` have the same decimals (we only assume here that they have the same value with respect to `BASE`).

 ### Retracting uncollateralized offer on the fly